Bee rustling

-Bee rustling is a crime involving the theft of honey bees.
-It has been reported in Western Canada and the Western United States, as with cattle rustling, also in the United Kingdom.
-A 2014 theft in California was valued at $65,000 and a December 2016 theft of 300 bee colonies in Texas was valued at $90,000.
+Bee rustling is the term for theft of honey bees, analogous to cattle rustling.
+It has been reported in Western Canada, the Western United States, and the United Kingdom.
+A 2014 theft in California was valued at US$65,000, and a December 2016 theft of 300 bee colonies in Texas was valued at $90,000.
 Bees and honey worth $100,000 were stolen from a farm in Abbotsford, British Columbia in 2012.
 The California State Beekeepers Association offers a $10,000 reward for information resulting in the arrest and conviction of a bee rustler.

-Modern Farmer, The Guardian and others ascribe the increase in this crime to higher honeybee values after the colony collapse disorder since 2006.
+Modern Farmer, The Guardian and others ascribe the increase in this crime to higher honeybee values after colony collapse disorders started c.
+2006.